FAQ

 Q. Why is it important for me to display the Mark once I have been awarded it?

-Tell your customers you are unique: with the growth of ethical consumerism, customers want to buy from a company that puts profits back into the community rather than to private owners, and prefer to buy from organiations that make decisions based on concern for society and the environment.
+Make the Mark work for you.
+After you’ve been awarded the Mark, you should now play your part by telling your customers and stakeholders that you have proved your social enterprise credentials.
+The growth of ethical consumerism, demand to see social value and ‘green-wash’ from corporations, all mean it’s important to show your certified social enterprise status.
+Customers want to buy with confidence, from a company they trust to put profits back into the community rather than to private owners, and that make decisions based on concern for society and the environment.

 Q. I’m a social enterprise advisor, what are the key messages for me?